WorkingOnCS/DSDPublic/index.md

 2. easygoing
 3. humble
 4. outgoing

+# Shizhe Liu

+He is a senior in Software College of Jilin University.
+His interests include data mining and artifical intelligence.

+He also like playing football and swimming.
+Although his football level isn't very good, he enjoys the process of playing.

+- Characteristic
+1. Handsome
+2. easygoing
+3. responsible

 # Kedong Xiu
 He is a senior in Software College of Jilin University.
 He is very fond of playing basketball.